noopasaurus/Jenkins-Test/README.md

 tried to uninstall pytest again but it is still able to be found using "which" command
 commented out virtual environment activation and deactivation in "Execute Shell" build step
 ## Zephyr Test 7
+pytest command not found
+installed pytest again even though it was already running
+used sudo to install
+## Zephyr Test 8